DeFecT-FF: a machine learning force field framework for high throughput defect modeling in CdTe-based solar cells: Introduction

 \section{Introduction}

-Advancements in solar cell technologies are vital for meeting growing global energy demands and facilitating the transition to a decarbonized energy grid \cite{Srisuda1, Srisuda2}.
-Among available photovoltaic (PV) technologies, CdTe ranks as the second most widely used behind crystalline Si, accounting for approximately 7\% of the global market \cite{CdTe_1, Srisuda1, Srisuda2}.
-The commercial viability of CdTe in solar cells is primarily due to its direct bandgap of around 1.5 eV, which is well-suited for single-junction solar absorbers, along with its high absorption coefficient in the visible spectrum (> 5$\times$10$^5$ cm$^{-1}$) \cite{CdTe_2}, low production costs, and favorable thin-film conductivity \cite{CdTe_3}.
-However, the highest recorded efficiency for CdTe solar cells is 22.3\%, which remains below the theoretical limit of $\sim$ 30\%, indicating considerable potential for improvement. \\

-Shockley-Read-Hall (SRH) recombination is a major limiting factor that reduces the power conversion efficiency and is often associated with grain boundaries, point defects, and dislocations \cite{Freysoldt2014-en}.
-Native point defects and impurities can introduce energy levels or traps within the bandgap that act as nonradiative recombination centers \cite{Ganose_Scanlon_2022, Mannodi-Kanakkithodi_2023} and reduce carrier lifetimes.
-E.g., studies have suggested that a Cd vacancy (V$_{Cd}$) in the CdTe lattice could significantly accelerate carrier recombination, leading to a reduction in carrier concentration and a decrease in power conversion efficiency by nearly 5\% \cite{sean_1, Turiansky}. \\
+Advancements in solar cell technologies are crucial for meeting global energy demands and supporting the transition to a decarbonized grid \cite{Srisuda1, Srisuda2, a2bcx4_abx2, 11133092}.
+Among photovoltaic (PV) technologies, CdTe ranks second after crystalline Si, accounting for about 7\% of the global market \cite{CdTe_1, Srisuda1, Srisuda2}.
+Its commercial success arises from a direct bandgap of $\sim$1.5 eV, high absorption coefficient ($>5\times10^{5}$ cm$^{-1}$) \cite{CdTe_2, eduardo_men_ndez_proupin_dae1679b, fadhil_k__alfadhili_1e77f8db, o__de_melo_1bf7fe05, kaiying_luo_60e9a185, wei_chao_chen_652bd27c, kai_shen_86d534d1, jinshui_miao_634f66d0, a_gayt_n_garc_a_23ea61bf, xin_zheng_02d025a7}, low production cost, and good thin-film conductivity \cite{CdTe_3}.
+However, its maximum efficiency of 22.3\% remains below the $\sim$30\% theoretical limit, mainly due to Shockley-Read-Hall (SRH) recombination associated with grain boundaries, point defects, and dislocations \cite{Freysoldt2014-en}.
+Native defects and impurities create trap states within the bandgap that act as nonradiative recombination centers \cite{Ganose_Scanlon_2022, Mannodi-Kanakkithodi_2023}, such as Cd vacancies (V$_{\mathrm{Cd}}$), which accelerate carrier recombination and can reduce power conversion efficiency by nearly 5\% \cite{sean_1, Turiansky, aneta_wardak_ab3492d5, p__d__hatton_26561f92, michael_a__scarpulla_043ff246}. \\